opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ## 1) Get information reading GetCapabilities

-The first thing you have to do is to gather necessary information about your connection.
+The first thing you have to do is to gather all the necessary information about your connection.
 The OSH server allows one to get information through SOS, SOS-T etc.

 What we need is: